ufal/npfl101/training-marian-nmt/README.md

 Also remember that you need to module add cuda-8.0 in the job script.

-Translate with the First Saved Model
+# Translate with the First Saved Model
 The training will take very long time.
 We can test any saved model, independently.

 ## Translating on GPU (marian)

+If you use a small model (e.g. for dataset A) and a big GPU (e.g. 16 GB one on adan), you can easily keep training and testing at the same time.
+Use
+``nvidia-smi`` in a separate ssh connection to that machine to see how GPU memory is being used.

 In the following commands, you will have to use the corresponding vocabulary files that Marian created for you.
 Do not blindly copy-paste train.src.yml train.tgt.yml: